 As you know, we understand the gesture has the meaning of praying to begin with.
 That’s why we do it if we want to ask someone something, or if we want to forgive us.
 That means, we use it if we want to apologise.

-It’s a Thai style.
+It’s Thai style.

 We imagine Thai people if we see putting the palms together with thanks.
 I’m wondering if people who do it towards us mix Asian countries up because such a Buddhism praying way is common in whole Asia.

-Ah, some Indian people might do it.
+Oh, some Indian people might do it.
 I have seen the Prime Minister Modi did it.

 Where did you know it?

-I wonder if there are books or something which explain it something like that.
+I’m wondering if there are books or something which explain it something like that.
 Or if people in foreign countries just mix Asian cultures up.